Question and answers

 Why did you rule out the Kielder option?

-It’s a good option, that could deliver all the water West Cumbria needs, but it would be expensive to build and run because of the expense of pumping such large amounts of water long distances.
-Also, it would take much longer to construct and time is of the essence.
+It’s a good option, that could deliver all the water West Cumbria needed, but it would have been expensive to build and run because of the expense of pumping such large amounts of water long distances.
+Also, it would have taken much longer to construct.

 Why did you rule out the local sources option?

-Although it would be cheaper and easier to build, we believe there are too many uncertainties to guarantee that local sources would be able to meet West Cumbria’s demand for water in the very long term.
+Although it would have been cheaper and easier to build, we believed there were too many uncertainties to guarantee that local sources would be able to meet West Cumbria’s demand for water in the very long term.
 For instance, some of the sources may themselves become more environmentally sensitive and the area would still be susceptible to short term droughts.
-And if demand for water went up after 2040, we might need to develop a link to Thirlmere anyway.

-Once built, most of our new infrastructure will be buried out of sight leaving no lasting visual impact.
+Most of our new infrastructure is buried out of sight leaving no lasting visual impact.
 It will also mean we can return many other man-made features like weirs and intakes back to a more natural state.
-Not just in Ennerdale, but potentially at places Crummock Water, Overwater and Dash Beck, which will no longer be used to supply water.
+Not just in Ennerdale, but potentially at places including Crummock Water, Overwater and Dash Beck, which will no longer be used to supply water.

 Where would the new water treatment works be?

-Our new water treatment works will be built off the A595 near Redmain.
+Our new water treatment works has been built off the A595 near Redmain.
 We considered several possible locations including Bridge End, near Thirlmere; at Bothel Moor, near Aspatria; at Cockermouth and at Bridekirk.

-Why not use sea water by building desalination plants?
+Why could you not use sea water by building desalination plants?